 "And here we go, another reference no one gets but you.
 Consider your audience once in a while, huh?"A joke or tidbit meant for people knowledgeable in a certain field.
 The rest of the audience doesn't get it, but it's usually subtle enough for them not to care.
 This is the non-age-related counterpart to Parental Bonus.
 Genius Bonuses are most often seen in series with a Direct Demographic, especially New Media, as they can expect their audiences to be sufficiently focused that most of them will recognize an in-joke.
 If this goes too far, it falls into Viewers Are Geniuses, so it has to be applied carefully.
 If it seems to be a byproduct of necessary research into the story, setting or plot, then the author is showing their work.
 Understanding one of these may lead to Fridge Brilliance.
-Whenever a series of Zeroes and Ones or two-digit hex codes are shown, chances are they'll spell out something when translated to ASCII.
+Whenever a series of 0's and 1's or two-digit hex codes are shown, chances are they'll spell out something when translated to ASCII.
 A Super Trope to Lampshaded the Obscure Reference.
 Can overlap with Reference Overdosed.
 Contrast with Small Reference Pools.

 — Daru, Steins;Gate